Blessed are those whose way is blameless, who walk in the law of the Lord! Psalm 119:1

 To know Him personally.

-Because they see God through me, I must reign in my own self, in order for God’s light to shine through.
+Because they see God through me, I must reign in my own self, for God’s light to shine.

 I must allow God to use me for His purpose – to parent His children.